 It leaves people in an unenviable position.
 Those who are living lives touched by trauma often can’t face the therapy that might help them.

 The ordeal of therapy is too big a price to pay.
 So they opt to stick with the suffering they know.

 Who wants to relive traumatic events?
 I certainly don’t.
 It was shitty enough the first time.

 Why would I pay to go all the way back there?

 The radical therapists Bob and Mary Goulding, who developed Redecision Therapy, had a clear view on it.
 They argued that to have someone relive a trauma without there being a redecision, a change in the client’s life, was an abuse.

 I’d go further.
-To have someone relive a trauma at all, redecision or not, is an abuse.
+To have someone relive a trauma at all, redecision or not, is worth questioning.